British website TopCashback asked that very question in its study of the cost of best friendship over a 40-year period.

 Using a budget to help your friendship might seem odd.
 But knowing when to splurge and when to save may just help you put that money aside for your best friend’s birthday present, or their post break-up chocolate.
 You really do take on an unwritten contract when it comes to friendship – which may or may not include a Hugh Grant movie marathon…

 Budgeting guides will help you keep on track for saving for big expenditures, such as a house deposit, but will also give you an idea as to how much is left over for your best friend bonding.

 Financial information website Sorted.org.nz says savings goals should be specific and it helps to write them down.
 Keep the goals simple and, where possible.
 Give the goals a timeframe and a dollar amount.

-Top savings tips – so you can afford that night out with mates
+Top savings tips – So you can afford that night out with mates

 - A tight budget is harder to stick to, so make sure you are realistic about how much you need – including some fun money.
 It’s perfectly acceptable to include coffees and concerts in your personal budget.
-Sorted even encourages it!
+Sorted even encouraged it!

 - Budgets are not just for those struggling with debt.
 Budgeting can mean the difference between feeling in control of your budget, rather than living pay cheque to pay cheque.

 - If you are spending less than is coming in, you can ‘pay yourself first’ and work out how much you can save each payday.